Bogdan Tanjević: 1977–78: Yugoslav title, FIBA Korać Cup final

-Simultaneously, the same two teams made the FIBA Korać Cup final played in late March 1978 in Banja Luka's Borik Hall — Bosna's first-ever European final.
+Simultaneously, the same two teams made the FIBA Korać Cup final played on 21 March 1978 in Banja Luka's Borik Hall—Bosna's first-ever European final.
 In a game of great quality in front of 6,000 fans, the score at the end of regulation was tied 101–101, requiring overtime in which Bosna succumbed 110–117 to Partizan team that got a great contribution from its stars Dražen Dalipagić and Dragan Kićanović with 48 and 33 points, respectively.

 1978–79: European champion

 The crown of Tanjević's rich sporting career came on 5 April 1979, at Palais des Sports, in Grenoble, when KK Bosna, under his command, became the FIBA European Cup Champions (EuroLeague) champions, by winning the 1978–79 FIBA European Champions Cup.

 ASVEL

 Tanjević signed a three-year contract with ASVEL in July 2001.

 He got fired by the club president Gilles Moretton after only a season in April 2002.
 The dismissal led to Tanjević suing the club for breach of contract, seeking €1.5 million in damages.